jonhknut/cleaningdata/README.md

 Step-wise description:
 1) It checks whether "dplyr" package has been installed and loads the "dplyr" package.

-2) It then reads all required .txt files and adds column names at the same time.
+2) It then reads all required .txt files and adds column names at the same time .

 3) Furthermore, it combines all the training data and the test data into one file and makes the file readable by the "dplyr" package.

 4) Next, it extracts the mean and standard deviation results from the data using select()

 5) Then it adds descriptive activity names, removes activity id column, rearrange the columns and sort the rows based on subject id.

 6) It then writes the full data table to a file called tidydata.text (not included in the project description, but added since it's a nice way to show that the script did work as expected).

 7) Grouping and summarizing

 8) Writing a table for the summary data called "tidysummary.txt" (see CodeBook for description)

 9) Cleaning the enviornment and removes the .zip file and the raw data folder from the computer

 ## Raw vs. manipulated data